 The anti-inflammatory actions of Copper Peptide

-The GHK is found in the urine, saliva, and plasma of an individual.
-It is also utilized for skincare and wound treatment.
+The GHK is found in an individual’s urine, saliva, and plasma.
+It is also utilized for skin care and wound treatment.
 It occurs naturally, is non-toxic, forms complexes with copper, readily improves the bioavailability, and regulates the metabolism of the copper.
 The copper (II) chelation and the GHK tripeptide together form the Copper Peptide, which accelerates the process of wound healing, regeneration, anti-inflammatory actions, and anti-oxidant actions.

 The level of the TNF-α and TGF-β, the acute phase inflammatory cytokines, is lowered, thereby resulting in oxidative damage and hence, the suppression of inflammation.